 Our Personal Favorite Kids Tennis Racket

 The Wilson US Open Junior Racket checks all of the boxes.
 Like the HEAD Speed, this racket comes in 4 sizes: 19, 21, 23, and 25 inches.
 These size options are suitable for kids age 5-11.
 The aluminum frame is both super durable and ultra-light—the perfect combination for children’s tennis.

 Contrary to the HEAD Speed, the Wilson US Open Junior Racket has a significantly larger head size.
 For this reason, we recommend it for younger kids.
 Accuracy is a skill developed closer to the 8-12 age range.
 This is when you should equip your kid with a racket featuring a smaller head size.
 If your child is less than 8 years old, consider the 19″ or 21″ US Open rackets.
 The large head size makes cleanly contacting the ball much easier for juniors, which is the building block that most other tennis skills are built on.
 This high-quality racket by Wilson comes in a multitude of color patterns—you shouldn’t have any trouble finding one your kid will love!

 This chart is somewhat helpful for determining what racket size to get, but if you want to be 100% sure that you are purchasing the correct size, read our Kid’s Tennis Racket Size Guide.

 Choosing the Right Tennis Racket

 Your child will be more likely to “stick with tennis” if they are sporting the proper gear.
 Not only does this maximize their ability to learn and improve, but it increases their overall confidence.
 Many of the rackets we recommend come with a basic sleeve for your kid to tote their racket around in.
 If you are interested in getting a more permanent bag, read our list of the best tennis backpacks for kids.
-Per usual, if you have any specific questions about kids tennis rackets, feel free to leave a comment or contact us directly.
+Per usual, if you have any specific questions about the bets kids tennis rackets, feel free to leave a comment or contact us directly.